Failure of uniform laws of large numbers for subdifferentials and beyond: Introduction

 In this paper, we give negative answers to all these questions by providing explicit counterexamples.
 Our negative results hold under natural assumptions, requiring only simple nonsmooth components.
-They highlight the obstacles that nonsmoothness poses to uniform results.
-We report the main results in \Cref{sec:lip,sec:cvx}, followed by a discussion in \Cref{sec:dis}.
+We report the main results in \Cref{sec:lip,sec:cvx}, and then discuss in \Cref{sec:dis} the implications of our constructions for the consistency of SAA and for subdifferential approximation.
 All deferred proofs are collected in \Cref{sec:proof}.